-First Contact at the University Counseling Center (UCC) is through a walk-in appointment from 8:00 am – 4:00 pm Monday to Friday.
+First Contact at Counseling & Psychological Services is through a walk-in appointment from 8:00am - 4:00pm Monday to Friday.
 Students are asked to complete paperwork and will meet briefly with a triage counselor.
 Currently, we are offering sessions through zoom and in-person, call our office to get connected today 850-644-TALK (8255).

 This meeting is not a counseling session, but an opportunity for the triage counselor to learn about what brought you in to the center and determine your needs.
 The counselor will make a recommendation for on-campus or off-campus services; whatever is most appropriate for you.